LassoSoft/LassoGuide/lasso_guide_source/operations/sys-process.rst

       )

    Opens a new process.
-The command string should consist of the full path to the executable unless it is just a built-in command that does not have a path
-   - in that case just pass the name of the command.
+The command string should consist of the full path to the executable unless it is just a built-in command that does not have a path; in that case just pass the name of the command.
 An optional staticarray of arguments can be passed as the second parameter.
 Any arguments are converted to strings and passed to the new process.
 An optional staticarray of environment strings may be specified as the third parameter, and these too will be passed to the new process.
 By default, the new process is run as the current user.
 The fourth parameter allows for optionally specifying a user to run the new process under.
 This option only works if the current user is the